Real life Personal Training Case Studies

 (I’ve had a 19lb weight loss in one week from one of my clients who started out with THE most appalling diet.
 But this was an exception as she actually lived on Mountain Dew!)

 It’s critical to keep in mind that it’s not about the pounds you lose but instead about the fat you lose.
-We will aim for fat loss rather that Muscle+ Fat loss.1 stone of fat loss looks far superior to 2 stone of Muscle+ Fat loss.
+We will aim for fat loss rather that Muscle+ Fat loss.
+1 stone of fat loss looks far superior to 2 stone of Muscle+ Fat loss.

 To be honest, I initially tried to dissuade her from training with me since I am not a fan of last minute dieters.
 However, she impressed me with her attitude and flexibility.
 We set the goal together to drop 2 dress sizes during the 6 weeks.
 Like I mentioned, I will match your every step!

 Hannah didn’t miss a workout in 6 weeks and often came in 3 times a week even.
-I usually don’t recommend 3/ week but this was an exceptional case and she was a beginner.
+I usually don’t recommend 3/ week but this was an exceptional case as she was a beginner.

 Hannah impressed me with how hard she trained and training hard immediately was necessary.
 If there are time limits I don’t have the luxury to wheedle, beg, enthuse and cajole the effort out of you!
 You need to bring it every day, every session.